 There are three requirements for successfully taking the Classical Studies MA:

 One good way to get up to speed with MA-level work and to enhance your research skills is to take the free online course Succeeding in postgraduate study.
 A sample from the first part of the MA, on the Library of Alexandria, is available on OpenLearn, and this will give you a sense of how online learning works.
 Alternatively, taking relevant evening classes or MOOCs may help you to ensure you have enough background knowledge to take this MA.
-A new, free, 6-week MOOC produced by one of the MA course team will be available starting 6 February 2017 and again from 5 June 2017; its topic is ‘Health and Wellbeing in the Ancient World’.
+A free, 6-week MOOC produced by one of the MA course team is next available on 10 June 2019; its topic is ‘Health and Wellbeing in the Ancient World’.

 The MA consists of a 60-credit foundation module and a 120 credit module comprising the subject module and the dissertation.